Common Mistakes New Lifters Make (and How to Avoid Them!)

 Forgetting to use chalk or a hook/switch grip for your deadlift

-Grip plays a pivotal role in the deadlift, and you can’t pull as heavy without chalk and a hook or switch grip as you can with these things.
+Grip plays a pivotal role in the deadlift, and you can’t pull as heavy without chalk and a hook or switch grip (or straps) as you can with these things.
 Eventually, chalking before pulling will be second nature - as will taking the proper grip - but in the meantime, write yourself a large, neat reminder in your training journal.
 “CHALK + HOOK GRIP” or something of the sort will do nicely.

 We’ll examine a few other newbie mistakes in a future article, but in the meantime, give these solutions a try.